WICG/webpackage/draft-yasskin-httpbis-origin-signed-exchanges-impl.md

 "sig"

-: Binary content (Section 3.9 of {{!I-D.ietf-httpbis-header-structure}}) holding
+: Byte sequence (Section 3.10 of {{!I-D.ietf-httpbis-header-structure}}) holding
-  the signature of most of these parameters and the exchange's headers.
+  the signature of most of these parameters and the exchange's URL and response headers.

 "integrity"

-: A string (Section 3.7 of {{!I-D.ietf-httpbis-header-structure}}) containing a
+: A string (Section 3.8 of {{!I-D.ietf-httpbis-header-structure}}) containing a
   "/"-separated sequence of names starting with the lowercase name of the response header field that guards the response payload's integrity.
 The meaning of subsequent names depends on the response header field, but for the